 Braintree has been growing steadily since 2007.
 Some of the platform’s features include a payment gateway, recurring billing, credit card storage, and allowing global online and mobile businesses to accept credit card payments via a merchant account.

 ClickBank has been around since 1998 and offers a ton of easy to use features.
 ClickBank does everything for you, including building a site for your products and optimizing your business.
 Basically, ClickBank is a one-stop shop for online businesses.

-Stripe is a rapidly growing startup that removes the need for a merchant account or gateway.
+Stripe is a rapidly growing start-up that removes the need for a merchant account or gateway.
 Stripe takes care of all your payment needs from storing cards, to handling subscriptions, to direct payouts to your bank account.
-If you are a web developer, then you’ll dig being able to integrate a payment system into a projects by using Stripe’s API.
+Web developers will dig the ability to integrate a payment system into a projects by using Stripe’s API.

 Do you think Paypal’s reign almost over?
 Which of these competitors will you keep your eye on?